hmrc/self-assessment-bsas-api/resources/public/api/conf/1.0/docs/errors.md

 Errors specific to each API are shown in the Endpoints section, under Response.
 See our [reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#errors) for more on errors.

 Single errors will be returned in the following format:<br>
   `{
       "code": "FORMAT_FIELD_NAME",
-    "message": "The provided FieldName is invalid"
+      "message": "The provided FieldName is invalid" }`
-}`

 Where possible, multiple errors will be returned with `INVALID_REQUEST` in the following format:<br>
   `{
       "code": "INVALID_REQUEST",
       "message": "Invalid request",
       "errors": [
           {
               "code": "RULE_FIELD_NAME",
               "message": "The provided FieldName is not allowed" },
           {
               "code": "FORMAT_FIELD_NAME",
-            "message": "The provided FieldName is invalid" }
+              "message": "The provided FieldName is invalid"
+          }
       ]
   }`

 Where it is possible for the same error to be returned multiple times, `message` will describe the expected format and `paths` will show the fields which are invalid.<br>
 <br>
 Where arrays are submitted a number indicates the object in the array sequence, for example, `/arrayName/1/fieldName`

-An example with single error:
+An example with single error:<br>
    `{
-      "code": "RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED",
+      "code": "FORMAT_STRING_NAME",
-      "message": "An empty or non-matching body was submitted", "paths": [ "/arrayName/0/fieldName" ]
+      "message": "The provided field is not valid", "paths": [ "/arrayName/0/fieldName" ]
    }`

-An example with multiple errors:
+An example with multiple errors:<br>
   `{
       "code": "INVALID_REQUEST",
       "message": "Invalid request",